Guidance for Author

 Alikodra HS.
 2000.
 Biodiversity for the development of local autonomous government.
 In: Setyawan AD, Sutarno (eds).
 Toward Mount Lawu National Park; Proceeding of National Seminary and Workshop on Biodiversity Conservation to Protect and Save Germplasm in Java Island.
 Sebelas Maret University, Surakarta, 17-20 July 2000.
 [Indonesian]

 Sugiyarto.
 2004.
 Soil Macro-invertebrates Diversity and Inter-cropping Plants Productivity in Agroforestry System based on Sengon.
 [Dissertation].
 Brawijaya University, Malang.
 [Indonesian]

 Balagadde FK, Song H, Ozaki J, Collins CH, Barnet M, Arnold FH, Quake SR, You L. 2008.
 A synthetic Escherichia coli predator-prey ecosystem.
 Mol Syst Biol 4: 187. www.molecularsystemsbiology.com

 Tables should be numbered consecutively and accompanied by a title at the top.
 Illustrations Do not use figures that duplicate matter in tables.
 Figures can be supplied in digital format, or photographs and drawings, which can be ready for reproduction.
 Label each figure with figure number consecutively.

-Uncorrected proofs.
-Proofreading will be sent to the corresponding author by e-mail as .doc or .docx files for checking and correcting of typographical errors.
-To avoid delay in publication, proofs should be returned within 7 days.
+Uncorrected proofs will be sent to the corresponding author by email as .doc or .rtf (not .docx) files for checking and correcting of typographical errors.
+To avoid delay in publication, corrected proofs should be returned within 7 days.
 The accepted papers will be published online in a chronological order at any time, but printed in June and December.